 Kjaer Weis, the brainchild of Danish makeup artist Kristen Kjaer Weis, with a loyal customer base.
 The sleek, weighty packaging looks and feels the part, in the perfect marriage of Scandi minimalism and NYC cool.
 Each eco-friendly product is refillable, providing smooth, lasting colour.

 Must-Haves: Achieve the perfect Botticellian flush with Kjaer Weis_’__ _cream blush (£41), applied over their light-weight buildable foundation (£51).

-Tata Harper is arguably the queen of green in the beauty industry.
+Tata Harper strives to champion sustainability in luxury beauty.
 An early pioneer of the farm to face movement, the brand was born from a desire to use products void of toxic additives.
 Founder, Tata, set out to create a non-toxic, natural skincare range, using unusual ingredients like gum from trees in Senegal as substitutes.

 Must-Haves: The Tata Harper Vanity Case (£1,050) contains six of the brand’s best-selling products, including our favourite Hydrating Floral Essence, to combat signs of ageing and rejuvenate the skin.
 The pea-green vegan leather case is a practical addition and makes a perfect gift.

 Ethical Checklist: Vegetarian (some products contain bees wax), cruelty free, palm oil free, organic, ethically sourced, thoughtfully packaged.SHOP NOW